 The length of an employee's probation and any extension of the period is not restricted by the Employment Ordinance.
-The length or extension of a probationary period can be agreed in the employment contract.
+The length or extension of a probationary period can be agreed upon in an employment contract.
 The Employment Ordinance does, however, allow the employer and the employee to terminate the employment contract without notice within the first month of probation.
-Not less than seven days' notice must be given if the employee is terminated after the first month of probation.
+No less than seven days notice must be given if the employee is terminated after the first month of probation.